 Have you been accused of a crime?
-You need an experienced and aggressive Amarillo criminal defense attorney who is not afraid to take your case to court, stand in front of judges and juries, and apply exhaustive and intensive legal skills both in and out of the TX courtroom.
+You need an experienced and aggressive criminal defense lawyer who is not afraid to take your case to court, stand in front of judges and juries, and apply exhaustive and intensive legal skills both in and out of the Texas courtroom.

 That is what you will find at Quackenbush Law Firm.

-Accused of a crime?
-Call (806) 424-4108 for a free initial consultation.
+Accused of a crime in Potter County?
+Call (806) 424-4108 or contact me online for a free initial consultation.
 Quackenbush Law Firm now accepts credit card payments, down payments, and monthly payments for criminal cases.

 When Should You Hire a Criminal Defense Attorney?

 You should hire a criminal defense attorney immediately!
 Preferably, it would be nice to have an attorney with you during your arrest.
 Even though this is not possible, you should try to talk to an attorney as soon as possible after your release from being arrested.

 As your attorney, I understand what is on the line for my clients accused of criminal offenses.
 You could face jail or prison time, heavy fines, probation, restitution to alleged victims, and other penalties.
 With a criminal conviction on your record, future opportunities can be restricted.